Can you plant bulbs in January? Gardening experts reveal when is too late to plant this springtime staple

 Spring bulbs such as daffodils, tulips, and crocuses are hardy and can be planted in colder climates, says Anna.
 However, they can appreciate a bit of protection if you're planting them in midwinter.

-If temperatures are expected to drop below freezing after planting, cover the beds with a layer of mulch or straw to provide insulation, Anna recommends.
+If temperatures are expected to drop below freezing after planting, protect plants from frost by covering the beds with a layer of mulch or straw to provide insulation, Anna recommends.

-Bulbs planted in pots can also be protected from winter cold by wrapping them in burlap, frost cloth, or bubble wrap.
+Bulbs planted in pots can also be protected from winter cold by wrapping them in burlap (from Amazon), a frost cloth, or bubble wrap.

 FAQs